SrimanPotluri/TheatreSeatingDesign/Readme.txt

-Description of how the classes work:
+Description of how the classes work from lower-level to higher-level abstraction:

 Concrete Classes: